adithyansk-2002/AWS-Ansible-Automation/README.md

 # AWS Ansible Automation

-Ansible-based infrastructure automation for **ITFS Task 1, Mission 1**.
 This repository provisions and configures three EC2 instances in AWS Mumbai (`ap-south-1`): one control node and two managed nodes grouped as `dev` and `test`.

 ## Overview